rage/java-programming/data/part-3/2-lists.md

 <!-- Lisää ohjelmaan toiminnallisuus, joka kysyy käyttäjältä lukua ja kertoo luvun indeksin.
 Mikäli lukua ei löydy, ohjelman ei tule kertoa siitä. -->

-Expand the program that then asks the user for a number, and reporst that number's index in the list.
+Expand the program that then asks the user for a number, and report that number's index in the list.
 If the number is not found, the program should not print anything.

 <!-- <sample-output>